Minnesota Timberwolves: Departure of Flip Saunders

 Going into the 2004–05 season, the Wolves roster remained virtually the same from the previous season; however, Babcock left to become the general manager of the Toronto Raptors, and the team was also plagued with contract disputes and the complaining of key players Latrell Sprewell, Sam Cassell, and Troy Hudson during the off-season.
-After a disappointing start to the season, Head Coach Flip Saunders was replaced by general manager and long-time friend Kevin McHale, who took over as coach for the rest of the season.
+After a disappointing start to the season, head coach Flip Saunders was replaced by general manager and long-time friend Kevin McHale, who took over as coach for the rest of the season.
 Despite a strong finish, the Timberwolves missed the playoffs for the first time in eight years, by one game, to the Memphis Grizzlies, ending the season with a record of 44–38.

-During the 2005 offseason, McHale and the Wolves started their search for a head coach.
+During the 2005 off-season, McHale and the Wolves started their search for a head coach.
 McHale interviewed Seattle SuperSonics assistant coach Dwane Casey, San Antonio Spurs assistant P. J. Carlesimo, former coach John Lucas and Wolves assistants Randy Wittman, Sidney Lowe and Jerry Sichting, among others.

 On June 17, 2005, the Timberwolves hired Casey as the new head coach.
 It was Casey's first head coaching job, making him the Wolves' seventh head coach in their 16-year history.

 In the 2005 draft, the Timberwolves selected Rashad McCants, a shooting guard from North Carolina with the 14th overall pick of the first round.
 The Timberwolves also selected Bracey Wright, a guard from Indiana, with the 17th pick of the second round (47th overall).